Extwin-Synthesis/Synthesis-Assets-Explorer/README.md

 - Based on the 3DGrut project.
 - Currently offers sample scenes.

-4) Fully interactive scenes composed from Sim‑Ready assets, models, and 3D Gaussian Splatting (continuously growing)
+4) Fully interactive scenes composed from Sim‑Ready assets, models, and 3D Gaussian Splatting (continuously adding)

 5) All assets are available in OpenUSD format for download (MJCF conversion to be released)